jellehuisman/doxet/README.md

 ### about

 This is a simple framework for producing documents.
-Nothing fancy, feel free to imporve.
+Nothing fancy, feel free to improve.

 ### usage